RalDsz/Implemage-Website/README.md

 # RalDsz.github.io
-This is a website for implemage
+This is the official website for implemage
+Please visit RalDsz.github.io for the final version

+Any updates?
+Mail me on megagravity26@gmail.com